craftamap/esbuild-plugin-html/README.md

-# esbuild-html-plugin
+# @craftamap/esbuild-plugin-html

-`esbuild-html-plugin` is a plugin to generate HTML files with [esbuild](https://esbuild.github.io/).
+`@craftamap/esbuild-plugin-html` is a plugin to generate HTML files with [esbuild](https://esbuild.github.io/).
 All specified entry points, and their related files (such as `.css`-files) are automatically injected into the HTML file.
-`esbuild-html-plugin` is inspired by [jantimon/html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin).
+`@craftamap/esbuild-plugin-html` is inspired by [jantimon/html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin).

 ## Requirements